tmhatton/MLinPractice/README.md

 - `-u` or `--url_num`: Count the number of URLs in the "urls" column of the data frame. (see code.feature_extraction/url_num.py)
 - `-p` or `--punc_num`: Count the number of punctutation characters in the "tweet" column of the data frame. (see code/feature_extraction/punc_num.py)
 - `--cap_letter`: Count the number of capital letters in the "tweet" column of the data frame. (see code/feature_extraction/cap_letter_num.py)
-- `--photos_num`: Count the number of photos in the "photos" column of the data frame. (see code/feature_extraction/photos_num.py)
+- `--photos_num`: Count the number of attached photos in the "photos" column of the data frame. (see code/feature_extraction/photos_num.py)
+- `--videos_num`: Count the number of attached videos in the "videos" column of the data frame. (see code/feature_extraction/videos_num.py)
 - `-w` or `--weekday`: Extract the one-hot-encoded weekday from the "date" column of the data frame (see code.feature_extraction/weekday_extractor.py)
 - `-s` or `--sentiment`: Calculates the sentiment, i.e. polarity and subjectivity, from the "tweet" column of the data frame (see code/feature_extraction/sentiment.py)